MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-XX-Office-Assistant-Secretary-HousingFederal-Housing-Commissioner-Department-Housing-Urban-Development/part-3280-Manufactured-Home-Construction-Safety-Standards/subpart-F-Thermal-Protection/section-3280.511.md

 (1) *Alternative I.* If a central air conditioning system is provided by the home manufacturer, the heat gain calculation necessary to properly size the air conditioning equipment shall be in accordance with procedures outlined in chapter 22 of the 1989 ASHRAE Handbook of Fundamentals, with an assumed location and orientation.
 The following shall be supplied in the Comfort Cooling Certificate:

-Air Conditioner ManufacturerAir Conditioner Model
+Air Conditioner Manufacturer Air Conditioner Model

 Certified Capacity \_\_\_\_\_\_ BTU/Hr. in accordance with the appropriate Air Conditioning and Refrigeration Institute Standards

 The central air conditioning system provided with this home has been sized, assuming an orientation of the front (hitch) end of the home facing \_\_\_\_\_\_ and is designed on the basis of a 75 °F indoor temperature and an outdoor temperature of \_\_ °F dry bulb and \_\_ °F wet bulb.

-Example Alternate ICOMFORT COOLING CERTIFICATEManufactured Home MfgPlant LocationManufactured Home ModelAir Conditioner Manufacturer
+Example Alternate I COMFORT COOLING CERTIFICATE Manufactured Home Mfg Plant Location Manufactured Home Model Air Conditioner Manufacturer

 Certified Capacity \_\_\_\_\_\_ BTU/Hr. in accordance with the appropriate Air Conditioning and Refrigeration Institute Standards.